nicklafferty/craftycody/content/life/our-front-yard-overhaul.md

 But, because of all that, our front yard looked like hell.
 Just a bunch of brown, dead grass and two rather sad trees.
 One looks like it was hit by lightning at some point and the other is a sapling- so not really sad, just small.

 We tried for a moment to bring the grass back and it worked well in the backyard, but the front yard would not get going no matter what we tried.
 Some patches returned, but it wasn't spreading as we had hoped.
-So, we decided to slowly start covering it up.
+So, we decided to look into xeriscaping and cover it all up.

 ## Ideas